structurizr/structurizr.github.io/commands/03-server/91-terms-and-conditions.md

 - misrepresent the nature, features, pricing, or licensing terms of the Application to any Customer, End User, or prospective customer;
 - use the Structurizr name, logo, or other trademarks in any manner not expressly authorised in writing by Structurizr Limited;
 - engage in any conduct that could bring Structurizr Limited or the Application into disrepute;
-- facilitate the use of the Application by any Customer or End User in violation of applicable law or regulation, including without limitation laws relating to data protection, privacy, intellectual property, or export control; or
+- facilitate the use of the Application by any Customer or End User in violation of applicable law or regulation, including without limitation laws relating to data protection, privacy, intellectual property, or export control;
+- appoint, authorise, or represent itself as having appointed a sub-reseller, distributor, or onward seller of licenses, except in accordance with the "Reseller Appointment" section above; or
 - offer or pay any bribe, kickback, or other improper inducement in connection with any transaction under this Agreement.

 ## Intellectual Property